google/rust-design-faq/src/signatures.md

 ## How flexible should my parameters be?

-Which of these is best:
+Which of these is best?

 ```rust
 fn a(params: &[String]) {